contributte/doctrine-fixtures/.docs/README.md

 doctrine:fixtures:load --append
 ```

-By default Doctrine Data Fixtures uses DELETE statements to drop the existing rows from
+By default `Doctrine Fixtures` uses `DELETE` statements to drop the existing rows from
 the database.
-If you want to use a TRUNCATE statement instead you can use the **--purge-with-truncate** flag:
+If you want to use a `TRUNCATE` statement instead, you can use the **--purge-with-truncate** flag:

 ```
 doctrine:fixtures:load --purge-with-truncate